PelionIoT/pelion-ready-example/README.md

 }
 ```

-If you want to change this to an actual button, here is what you do:
+If you want to change this to an actual button, here is how to do it:

 1. Remove: